0oSaraho0/pp3-adventure_game/README.md

 - The player starts the game by entering their name, the game then welcomes them to the game and starts the game intro.

 - The story starts with the player babysitting their baby sister on a Saturday evening when they hear a strange noise from upstairs.
-When they get there a Deamon King is taking their sister away.
+When they get there a Demon King is taking their sister away.

 - The first question is whether or not to touch an orb.
 If they say yes they will continue with the game.
 If they answer no they will sarcastically be told how brave they are and the game will be over.